UncleCShark/Cmaketopia/Docs/DevelopmentEnvironment.md

 ## My development environment

 Here you find some hints concerning the installation process of individual elements of my developer's tools.
+See [here]({{site.baseurl}}/Docs/AdditionalReadingResources) for more details.

 ### Operating System